Last weekend, I made this:

 Once I’d had my wee (I decided I might as well get one out of the way, so the assembly wouldn’t be interrupted later on), I began to lift the boxes through the house and into the back garden.

 Not only were they massive, so it took my full ‘wing span’ to manhandle the bastards, they were seriously bloody heavy.
 What I needed in that situation, to ensure safe manual handling procedures, was to bend at the knees, then slowly lift the box, before delicately manoeuvring it through a clear passage to the back door and garden.
-What I actually had, was the crumbling spine of a man twice my age, an entrance hall littered with obstacles, and a totally deaf dog, who insisted on blocking whichever path I chose to take, no matter how much I shouted at him to get out of my way.
+What I actually had, was the crumbling spine of a man twice my age, an entrance hall littered with obstacles, and a totally deaf dog, who insisted on blocking whichever path I chose to take, no matter how much I shouted at him to get out of my fucking way.
 I swear he knew I was there and was doing it deliberately.

 Eventually, however, I managed to get all seven boxes outside, and I emptied them one at a time, placing the various parts around the garden ready for my inventory check.
 I have to admit, I was rather relieved when the penultimate box finally yielded some instructions, but the brief respite in my panic was short-lived, when it became clear that they weren’t the instructions for the playhouse we had ordered.
 The playhouse for which we now had 482 parts strewn around our garden, like someone had pushed a shed out of a passing aeroplane.

-At this point, the rational part of my brain was suggesting it might be best to halt the assembly until the company had sent us the correct instructions – as any mistake would invariably render the playhouse useless – but the other part of my brain (the far smaller ‘manly’ section I possess up there), was screaming at me: “Stop being such a fucking girl, and work it out for yourself”.
+At this point, the rational part of my brain was suggesting it might be best to halt the assembly until the company had sent us the correct instructions – as any mistake would invariably render the playhouse useless – but the other part of my brain (the far smaller ‘manly’ section I possess up there), was screaming at me: “Stop being such a fucking sissy, and work it out for yourself”.

 Unfortunately, whilst the manly part of my brain is much smaller than the rest (it is only really responsible for watching football, drinking beer, farting and erections), it does often – rather arrogantly – overrule the majority.
-And so it was, that I found myself opening the toolbox and commencing the process of trying to work out which of the various instruments I might need (and what they may possibly be used for).
+And, so it was, that I found myself opening the toolbox and commencing the process of trying to work out which of the various instruments I might need (and what they may possibly be used for).

 Whilst I managed to assemble the four sides of the house itself with relative ease (although, in fairness, it didn’t take a genius to work out that the parts I required had a door and some windows), it quickly became apparent that the company had omitted to place holes in the vast majority of the pieces, so there was no real guidance as to where the screws needed to go.
 Coupled with the fact there were no instructions for the remaining 478 pieces, I started to worry that I might be in over my head.